Yan Pascal Tortelier Leads BSO in Mussorgsky's Pictures at an Exhibition, Now thru 2/2

-One of the Baltimore Symphony Orchestra's (BSO) most popular guest conductors, Yan Pascal Tortelier, returns to lead the BSO in Ravel's arrangement of Mussorgsky's Pictures at an Exhibition on Thursday, January 31, 2013 and Friday, February 1, 2013 at 8 p.m. at the Joseph Meyerhoff Symphony Hall and Saturday, February 2, 2013 at 8 p.m. at the Music Center at Strathmore.
+One of the Baltimore Symphony Orchestra's (BSO) most popular guest conductors, Yan Pascal Tortelier, returns to lead the BSO in Ravel's arrangement of Mussorgsky's Pictures at an Exhibition tonight, January 31, 2013 and Friday, February 1, 2013 at 8 p.m. at the Joseph Meyerhoff Symphony Hall and Saturday, February 2, 2013 at 8 p.m. at the Music Center at Strathmore.
 The program also features returning pianist Orion Weiss, who will perform Mozart's Piano Concerto No. 27.
 Also on the program is Hindemith's Concert Music for Strings and Brass.
 Please see below for complete event details.

 It was the passing of Modest Mussorgky's friend, the artist and architect Victor Hartman, that prompted the composer to arrange an exhibition of his late friend's artwork.
 Inspired by these paintings, Mussorgsky composed ten works for solo piano, which programmatically depicted the scenes shown in these works.
 For example, the low strings and bassoon depict the groaning wheels of an ox-drawn cart in "Bydlo" ("Polish Cart"), or a stately melody of a Russian orthodox hymn indicates a grand processional passing through "The Great Gate of Kiev."
 This rich music went largely unheralded until the great Russian conductor Serge Koussevitsky commissioned Maurice Ravel to arrange it for orchestra.